CMPUT3502020F-TerranFormer/dev_bot/Readme.md

 Build the project, then it can be run like in the example, eg.

+**When running on Windows, the project must be launched from the command line.
+The "Local Windows Debugger" doesn't like sqlite.**

 ```
 TFBot.exe -c -a zerg -d hard -m CactusValleyLE.SC2Map